woodcockgrp/evotypes_p1/README.md

 # evotypes_p1

-Code used in the manuscript "Genomic evolution shapes prostate cancer disease type", currently under review
+Code used in the manuscript "Genomic evolution shapes prostate cancer disease type"

 ## Installation